Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Introduction

 It is interesting to study the signal from individual nearby clusters, where the signal may be picked up directly, without stacking.
 The Coma cluster (Abell 1656), in particular, is one of the richest nearby clusters, and is exceptionally suitable for the search for virial shock signatures.
 An analysis \citep[][henceforth \Coma]{KeshetEtAl17} of a $\sim220\GeV$ VERITAS mosaic of Coma \citep{VERITAS12_Coma} found evidence for a large-scale, extended \gama-ray feature surrounding the cluster.
-It is challenging to uncover the signal at lower, LAT energies, where the Galactic foreground becomes strong and the resolution in general deteriorates; LAT studies thus imposed upper limits on various emission morphologies \citep{ZandanelAndo14, Prokhorov14, FermiComa16}.
-By considering a thin \gama-ray template corresponding to the VERITAS signal, a $3.4\sigma$ LAT excess was detected, along with the soft X-ray signal ($>5\sigma$) anticipated from lower energy CREs advected to smaller radii; both signals are best fit by the VERITAS ring morphology, and agree (within systematics) with the same CRE distribution.
+It is challenging to uncover the signal at lower energies, where the Galactic foreground becomes strong; LAT studies thus imposed upper limits on various emission morphologies \citep{ZandanelAndo14, Prokhorov14, FermiComa16}.
+However, the effectively higher resolution of LAT observations motivates a template similar to, but thinner than, the VERITAS signal, giving a $3.4\sigma$ LAT excess; a soft X-ray signal anticipated from lower energy CREs advected to smaller radii was also detected ($>5\sigma$).
+Both signals are best fit by the VERITAS ring morphology; the VERITAS, \emph{Fermi} and \emph{ROSAT} signals all agree (within systematics) with the same CRE distribution, provided that $p\simeq 2.0\text{--}2.2$ (\ComaB).

-A more direct tracer of a virial shock, independent of its particle acceleration, is its imprint on the thermal Sunyaev-Zel'dovich \citep[SZ;][]{SunyaevZeldovich72} signal.
-This distortion of the CMB field, produced as the CMB photons traverse the intracluster medium (ICM), provides a direct measure of the Comptonization $y$ parameter.
-The shock should then present as a sharp outward drop in the $y$-parameter, localised near the virial shock \citep{KocsisEtAl05}.
+A more direct tracer of a virial shock, independent of particle acceleration, is its imprint on the thermal Sunyaev-Zel'dovich \citep[SZ;][]{SunyaevZeldovich72} signal.
+This distortion of the CMB field, produced as CMB photons traverse the hot intracluster medium (ICM), provides a direct measure of the Comptonization $y$ parameter.
+The shock should then present as a sharp outward radial drop in the $y$-parameter, localized near the virial shock \citep{KocsisEtAl05}.
 Preliminary evidence was found for a correlation between the \gama-ray signature in Coma and the $y$-parameter drop inferred from WMAP (\Coma).
 Accurately measuring the SZ effect at sufficiently high sensitivity and resolution is challenging, but has recently become feasible thanks to the $y$-parameter maps prepared by the \emph{Planck} collaboration \citep{PlanckXXII16}.
-Indeed, the first firm detection ($8.6\sigma$) of the virial SZ drop was recently reported by \citet[][henceforth \SZA]{HurierEtAl17}.
+Indeed, the first firm detection ($8.6\sigma$) of the virial SZ drop was recently reported by \citet[][henceforth \SZA]{HurierEtAl19}.
+An SZ detection is clean, in the sense that a sufficiently sharp $y(r)$ drop can be unambiguously identified as an accretion shock.